openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 The recommendation is 10% rather than 5% because metaslabs selection considers both location and free space unless the global metaslab_lba_weighting_enabled tunable is set to 0.
-When that tunable is 0, ZFS will consider only free space, so the the expense of the best-fit allocator can be avoided by keeping free space above 5%.
+When that tunable is 0, ZFS will consider only free space, so the expense of the best-fit allocator can be avoided by keeping free space above 5%.
 That setting should only be used on systems with pools that consist of solid state drives because it will reduce sequential IO performance on mechanical